rtp-ch/slider/README.md

 Enable touch devices for swiping.

-<pre>swipeFps: float (default: 25)</pre>

-Try to achieve that many frames per second when swiping and swipeVsync is not set.

 <pre>swipeVsync: bool (default: false)</pre>

 Update the user interface as soon as the swipe event is triggered.
 If disabled we will